mal5482/2018CS109A_FinalProject_G18/Models.md

 From PCA we could find that for our data, we need large number of principle components to account for a high variance of the total variance in predictors.
 Considering the size of our dataset and dangerous of overfitting, we did not use PCs to run models.

 ### <a name="logistic"></a> 1) Multinomial Logistic Modeling
 We used two regularization methods to run the model: **Ridge** and **Lasso**.
-They could help us to better understand the importance of features in different settings.
+They could help us better understand the importance of features in different settings.

 #### <a name="ridge"></a> a) Multinomial Logistic - Ridge Regularization